OliverDrechsler/front_door_intercom_automation/README.md

 ## Outlook/Ideas - Improvements plan

+### in development
+- [x] Integrate Ring Cameras(video Doorbell too) (depends on lack of hardware - donation welcome - or temporary provision for development)

 ### Plan
 - [ ] Same solution is in development as JAVA Spring Boot app too.
 - [ ] Next it's planned to extend the Web-UI with more features (like show snapshots and other things)

 ### Ideas
-- [ ] Integrate Ring Cameras(video Doorbell too) (depends on lack of hardware - donation welcome - or temporary provision for development)
 - [ ] Integration offering in [HomeAssistant](https://www.home-assistant.io/)
 - [ ] Further it's planed to integrate door opening in Amazon Alexa as ProofOfConcept.
 - [ ] add docker container build, image at GHCR and support via docker-compose.yaml